Summary #

 Transport data #

-from the Transport for London (TfL) developer API, from which I extracted the geographical coordinates of each Tube station.
-Afterwards, I calculated the distance from the nearest Tube station to the rental unit using the GeoPy
+I added the distances from each rental unit to the closest Tube Underground station using the StopPoint endpoint from the Transport for London (TfL) developer API, from which I extracted the geographical coordinates of each Tube station.
+Afterwards, I calculated the distance from the nearest Tube station to the rental unit using the GeoPy Python package.

 Amenities data #